Starkj13/Homelab/README.md

 # Homelab

-A basic bash file for easy installment of the most nessesary thing for a homelab server.
+A basic bash script for easy installment of the most necessary things for a homlab.